adobe/buildrunner/README.rst

         caches:
           maven: "/root/.m2/repository"

+        # A map specifying ports to expose, this is only used when the
+        # --publish-ports parameter is passed to buildrunner
+        ports:
+          <container port>: <host port>

         # A list specifying service containers (see below) whose exposed
         # volumes should be mapped into the run container's file system.
         volumes_from: